-MMFT 524 Advanced Family Therapy I
+MMFT 524 Advanced Family Therapy

 3 hours.
 A course concentrating on utilizing the interactional/systemic perspective in counseling with families.
 Attention is given to the acquisition and practice of family therapy skills and procedures, the development of an integrated approach to working with families, and the impact of culture and ethnicity in family counseling.

-Prerequisites: MMFT 500 Introduction to Marriage and Family Therapy and MMFT 514 Advanced Marriage Therapy I or their equivalent and the permission of the instructor.
+Prerequisites: MMFT 500 Introduction to Marital, Couple and Family Counseling/Therapy Theory: Thinking Systemically and MMFT 514 Advanced Couple and Marriage Counseling Theory or their equivalent and the permission of the instructor.

-MMFT 534 Human Sexuality
+MMFT 534 Human Sexuality: An Overview of Theory and Therapy

 3 hours.
-Aspects of ourselves as sexual people will be addressed in terms of anatomy and physiology, identity, intimacy, values, attitudes, and relationships with others and with the creator of sex.
-Sexuality will be viewed in the context of marriage and family as well as in the larger cultural milieu.
-Also addressed is how therapists can recognize and properly deal with their own sexual feelings that arise in the helping relationship.
-In addition, students have an introduction to sexual therapy and its role in therapeutic process.
+This course will provide an overview of the anatomy and physiology of human sexuality, as well as sexual identity, intimacy, values, attitudes, and relationships with others and with the creator of sex.
+Sexuality will be viewed in the context of marriage and family as well as the larger cultural milieu.
+In addition, students will be introduced to sexual therapy and its role in therapeutic process.